Switchboard operator: History

 On October 11, 1983, in Bryant Pond, Maine, Susan Glines became the last switchboard operator for a hand-crank phone when that exchange was converted.
 Manual central office switchboards continued in operation at rural points like Kerman, California, and Wanaaring, New South Wales, as late as 1991, but these were central-battery systems with no hand-cranked magnetos.

 Operators at an international telephone exchange in 1967 in Japan at KDD, Japan's only international telephone company at the time.
 Replaced by International direct dialing which allows international calls to be placed without an operator.

 According to a 2024 study, the mechanization of switchboard operations harmed the economic outcomes of incumbent telephone operators, but did not harm the employment prospects of young women overall, as future cohorts of young women entered into other growing economic sectors.

-Reality and fiction

-Before the 1960s, the telephone exchange with telephone switchboards and operators played a crucial role in connecting phone calls.
-A telephone switchboard is a device that allows telephone lines to be interconnected, enabling the routing of calls between different phones or phone networks.
-The switchboard operator was a person who manually connected calls by plugging and unplugging cords on the switchboard.
-The role of the switchboard and operator was important because they were responsible for connecting callers with the correct party and ensuring that calls were completed correctly.
-They also provided assistance with making long-distance calls, directory assistance, and other services related to the use of the telephone network.
-Dial phones were invented in the 1930s but took years to become standard.
-New Hampshire switched to dials town by town from 1950 to 1973.
-Switchboards and operators were an integral part of the telecommunications system until the introduction of electronic switching systems in the mid-20th century.

-Of the women who were hired in the late 1800s into the early 1900s, a majority of them were young, white women that lived with their parents.
-The average age range of switchboard operators was 16-24 years old.
-Many of the workers accepted a lower pay as they were contributing to an already established household.
-As the job of switchboard operators became more feminized, the managerial positions became more paternalistic and rigid.
-A requirement for employment was for managers to do house visits.
-This practice continued through the 1940s as a method of surveying the nature of people hired.
-Some managers even made it required for parental permission for young people to join the workforce.
+Notable switchboard operators